deekshaLearns/SQL/README.md

 Joins: Combining exercise and diet-related data for deeper insights.

+2) WEATHER DATA ANALYSIS

+ Key Insights

+Temperature Trends: The project provides insights into daily temperature trends, including average temperatures and extreme temperature days.

+Weather Patterns: By analyzing weather descriptions and wind directions, the project helps identify common weather patterns and anomalies.

+Extreme Weather Events: The project identifies days with extreme weather conditions, which can be useful for disaster preparedness and planning.

+Data Aggregation and Ranking: The use of CTEs and window functions demonstrates advanced SQL techniques for aggregating and ranking data.

 ## 🛠️ Tools Used
 -  MySQL
 - Jupyter Notebook (for SQL + Python integration)